humairali45/ZTP/README.md

 6. FTP needed to be configured to allow anon user without password

-7.	two isc-dhcpd_template files are uploaded remove use it as per requirement rename the file to isc-dhcpd_template.js
+7.	two isc-dhcpd_template files are uploaded use it as per requirement rename the file to isc-dhcpd_template.js

 8.	script is fetching following data from device_data2.csv file